lateef-taiwo/Devops-Tooling-Website-Solution/README.md

 ----------
 __________
 ### STEP 1 - PREPARE NFS SERVER
 * Spin up a new EC2 instance with RHEL Linux 8 Operating System.
+Search for RHEL-8.2.0_HVM-20210907-x86_64-0-Hourly2-GP2 in the AWS Marketplace AMIs or Community AMIs.
 Name it `nfs server`

 ![EC2](./images/nfs%20server.png)